ktzsh/DeepRLTensorflow/README.md

     $ pip install gym[all]

 To train a model for Breakout:
-    - Edit the config.yml change 'NAME' to 'Breakout-v0'
+- Edit the config.yml change ['ENVIRONMENT']['NAME'] to 'Breakout-v0'
 - Change Other parameters as desired

+Then Run:

     $ python Agent.py